 Sustainability in Information Technology

-The Sustainable IT program began as a joint effort between the Department of Sustainability and Energy Management and Information Technology Services to address sustainability issues for both IT equipment and the facilities that house these systems.
-The ultimate goals are to increase the efficiency of our IT infrastructure, and to reduce greenhouse gas emissions caused by computing and IT-related activities.
+The Sustainable IT program is a joint effort between the Department of Sustainability and Energy Management and Information Technology Services and includes targeted efforts to address sustainability issues for both IT equipment and the facilities that house these systems, as well as provide resources for individuals looking to efficiently manage technology.
+The ultimate goals are to increase the efficiency of our IT infrastructure and reduce greenhouse gas emissions caused by computing and IT-related activities.

 To stay up to date on advances in Sustainable IT at Stanford, join the Sustainable IT Working Group.
 Contact firstname.lastname@example.org to join.